Naman-Manav/Home-Renovation-Webpage/README.md

-Apna Ghar is a web page which is used by people in Renovating their houses .
+Apna Ghar is a web page which helps people in Renovating their house.

 The following technologies will be used to make this application -
 1) HTML